Dakota Mathias

-Dakota Daniel Mathias (born July 11, 1995) is an American professional basketball player for the Brisbane Bullets of the Australian National Basketball League (NBL).
+Dakota Daniel Mathias (born July 11, 1995) is an American professional basketball player for the Tasmania JackJumpers of the Australian National Basketball League (NBL).
 He played college basketball for the Purdue Boilermakers.

 High school career

 Mathias was a star basketball player at Elida High School.
 He entered the starting lineup as a freshman and scored over 1,000 points and broke the school scoring record with 1,902.
 Mathias scored 28 points a game as a senior at Elida and was First Team All-Ohio twice.
 He committed to Purdue in November 2013.

 College career

-Prior to Mathias's freshman season at Purdue, he suffered from mononucleosis and threw up before every practice.
-By the time his health was better, he suffered injuries to both ankles.
-Despite this, he never missed any games as a freshman but was not at full strength.
 He averaged 4.8 points and 2.1 rebounds per game as a freshman but shot just 32.2 percent from three-point range.
-He had a procedure to correct sinus issues and a deviated septum prior to his second year.
 As a junior, Mathias averaged 9.7 points a game, led the team in three-pointers and started every game.
 He developed a reputation as a coach on the floor, with players frequently going to him if they did not understand something basketball-related.
 He was an All-Big Ten Honorable Mention and was named to the conference Defensive Team.

 As a senior, Mathias evolved into one of the best defensive players in the Big Ten Conference.
 He scored 23 points against Fairfield on November 29, 2017.
 In the Round of 32 of the NCAA Tournament, he hit the critical 3-pointer with 13 seconds remaining that decided Purdue's 76–73 victory over Butler.
 As a senior, he averaged 12.0 points, 4.1 rebounds and 3.9 assists per game on a 30–7 squad.
 Mathias finished sixth in the NCAA in three-point field goal percentage at 46.6 percent and owns the Purdue record for career threes with 250.
 He was again an All-Big Ten Honorable Mention and named to the conference Defensive Team.